 Tips

-- If your peanut butter is just peanuts, you might want to add a pinch of salt to the mixture when you add the dates and peanut butter.
+- If your natural peanut butter is just peanuts, you might want to add a pinch of salt to the mixture when you add the dates and peanut butter.

-If it’s not coming together then it’s too dry, add another tablespoon of water and try again.
-Scoop out a spoonful, using your hands compact it, and roll it into a ball with your palms.
-Refrigerate them until they’re firm and no longer sticky, about 45 minutes to an hour.
+6. Scoop out a spoonful, use your hands to compact it, and roll it into a ball with your palms.
+Refrigerate them until they’re firm and no longer sticky, which takes about 45 minutes to an hour.
 You can also freeze them for 20-30 minutes to set up.
-I also tested with cashew butter, which was much drier than my peanut butter and didn't require any chill time to firm back up.
 Enjoy!

 Related recipes

-- Banana nut oatmeal cookie (oil-free)
+- Banana oatmeal cookies

 - Total Time: 15 minutes